RedBearAK/xwaykeyz/README.md

 Most of the references in this README to `keyszer` will be updated at some point to be more relevant for `xwaykeyz`.

 Feel free to pronounce `xwaykeyz` however you want: Ex-Way-Keys, Sway-Keys, or Zway-Keyzzzzzz...
+(Or maybe Chewy-Keyz?!)

 ### How does it work?